99942 Apophis: Orbit

-The pre-2029 (red) and post-2029 (green) orbits of Apophis, and the orbit of Earth (yellow).
-The distance between the dotted curve and the solid curve shows how far the orbit is north or south of the ecliptic plane.
-This gives the distance from Earth's orbit at the points where the solid curves cross the yellow curve.

 Apophis has a low inclination orbit (3.3°) that varies from just outside the orbit of Venus (0.746 AU, as compared to the aphelion of Venus, 0.728) to just outside the orbit of Earth (1.099 AU).
 Although its orbit changes slightly each time it comes close to Earth, at present it comes near Earth once in 7.75 years on average (four times between April 14, 1998, and April 13, 2029).
 Because of its eccentric orbit, these moments are not evenly spaced and tend to occur between December and April, when Apophis is in the outer portions of its orbit.
 In fact, the eccentricity and semi-major axis are such that (before 2029) Apophis is always receding from Earth around May 1 and is always approaching around December 2.
-At the ascending node (where Apophis crosses the plane of Earth's orbit from south to north) Apophis is very close to where Earth is around April 13 of any year, and this is what gives rise to close encounters such as the one on April 13, 2029.
+At the ascending node (where Apophis crosses the plane of Earth's orbit from south to north) Apophis is very close to where Earth is around 13 April of any year, and this is what gives rise to close encounters such as the one on 13 April 2029.
 The orbit also passes south of where the earth is in mid December, producing for example the close approaches of December 16, 1889, and December 18, 1939.
 After the 2029 Earth approach, the orbit will change dramatically.
 The period will change from around 8/9 of a year to a bit under 7/6.
 It will still come very close to Earth's yearly April 13 location.
 It will no longer pass close to Earth's yearly mid-December location, but will then pass close to Earth's mid-September location.
-This will cause a close encounter on September 11, 2102, after which the uncertainty in the location of Apophis will increase rapidly with time.
+This will cause a close encounter on 11 September 2102, after which the uncertainty in the location of Apophis will increase rapidly with time.